 If you’re into nature, munro bagging [climbing mountains in Scotland] and hiking, you’ll enjoy this beautifully poetic, yet educational book.

 4. A History of Scotland by Neil Oliver

 The History of Scotland is one of the first books on Scottish history that I read, and it is still one of my favourite books.
-It covers the history of Scotland from the beginning of time until today- so if you’d like a introductory book to Scotland’s history- this is the book for you.
+It covers the history of Scotland from the beginning of time until today- so if you’re looking for an introduction to Scotland’s history- this is the book for you.

-The author, Neil Oliver, is a Scottish television presenter, archaeologist, and conservationist- and I find his books and television series super interesting!
+The author, Neil Oliver, is a Scottish television presenter, archaeologist, and conservationist- and I find his books and television series informative and easy to understand.

-There was also a television series under the same name that matches the book and is also very interesting [you can find a blurry version on YouTube and I think you may be able to purchase the series online].
+There is also a television series with the same name as the book which is also a good watch [you can find a blurry version on YouTube and I think you may be able to purchase the series online].

 5. North Coast Journey: The Magic of Scotland’s Northern Highlands

 In 2019 I drove the North Coast 500, one of the world’s most spectacular drives on the north-west coast of Scotland.
 I relied heavily on this book for my planning!
 Not only does it make a gorgeous book for your coffee table, The North Coast Journey is filled with interesting history and things to see along the North Coast 500.